anhthiphuongtran/movie-budget/README.md

 # Investigate the relation between Movie Budget and Box Office Revenue

 ## About
-* This project will examine whether movie production budget exhibits a positive relationship with box office revenue.
+* This project will examine whether movie production budget exhibits a positive relationship with box office revenue and also use the discovered relation to estimate movie revenue given production cost.
 To achieve this target, I will employ data of 6,000 movies extracted from the website: [the-numbers.com](https://www.the-numbers.com/movie/budgets), using particularly the table concerning Biggest Budgets movies.

 * In this project, I will conduct data exploration and cleaning, data visualisation and analysis as well as data prediction.